TadasPr/HomeWorkAssignmentVinted/README.md

 Special directory was created "inputdata" to store "input.txt" file.

-BigDecimal should be used for financical transaction but double instead was used because of project data simplicity
+BigDecimal should be used for financical transaction but double instead

 **To build project open terminal in project directory run commands:**